Monarch of the Glen (TV series): French and Saunders sketch

 In 2002, the series was spoofed in popular BBC television sketch series French and Saunders for their Celebrity Christmas Puddings special and was named "Monarch of the Glum".
 Alastair Mackenzie himself appeared in his role of Archie.
 Dawn French appeared as Lexie MacDonald, Jennifer Saunders as Molly MacDonald.

+'Monarch of the Glen' 2026 Re-imagining

+On April 30, 2026 it was announced that PBS Masterpiece will co-produce a re-imagining of the original series, in a new six episode series.
+Jeremy Brock created the new series, and is set to executive produce.

+The new series will follow London lawyer Isla Campbell, as she tries to save her Highland family estate, from the financial ruin created by the enormous debt, left to her family, by her father, in the wake of his passing.